CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * This gif file shows the way to add _render_ element and set properties.
 > * Before adding _render_ element, you have to add _for loop_ property to parent element of _render_ element.
 > * This _for loop_ makes you can use _i_ + _i_ as the value of name property.
 So don't forget it!
-> * If you done with adding _render_ element and setting it's name, you did most things to do!

 ### 2. _Handle RenderPart_
 > * Now, it's time to learn the way to use **renderPart** method.